Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

-We've already used the `h1` tag on our page, so we used the next header size: `h2`.
-We also included another `p` tag with content.
+We've already used the h1 tag on our page, so we used the next header size: h2.
+We also included another paragraph tag with content.

 Let's add an image: